owlbarn/tutorial/book/regression/README.md

 val poly : arr -> arr -> int -> arr
 ```

 Let's look at how to use them in the code.
-The dataset is the same as in previous figure, contained in the file [boston.csv](link).
+We use the `poly` function in the `Regression` module to get the model parameter.
+We limit the model to be 2nd order.

 ```ocaml
 let poly lstat medv =